 Colonel John S. Wilson began his restaurant in Chicago in 1873, establishing Wilson’s Oyster House in the basement of the Morrison Hotel at 21 South Clark Street.
-He was the first and only caterer in Chicago to have live lobsters shipped to the Chicago market to be served.
+He was the first and only caterer in Chicago to have live lobsters shipped to the Chicago market.
 In 1875, the name was changed to the Boston Oyster House.

 |The first Morrison Hotel at the corner of Clark and Madison Streets in Chicago.
 1907|